SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 PAGER|set the d

 EDITOR and VISUAL are shell environement variables {{c1::setting the default editors}}
-PATH is for where to find executables
+PATH is for where to find executables.
+PATH contains, well, paths, separated by colons.
+For anything in PATH we can execute it by just using its name, to execute anything else we would have to use its path.

 ### Pattern matching